sharangdharshree/courseApp-BE/readme.txt

    2. db connection logic done in db file, connection function executed in the entry file index.js, app listening set to port

-   3. define schema and models
+   3. define schema and models : DONE

    4. define controllers, with middleware and validators